phanrahan/magma/README.md

 and to build applications for standalone FPGA boards.

 ## Setting up Python
-We recommend using Python 3.
+magma requires using Python 3.7+.
 This section walks through a few common methods for getting set up with Python.
 The first (recommended) method is to use miniconda which supports MacOS and Linux (and Windows, but magma's support for windows has not been tested).
 We also provide methods using the standard